Tips Tricks And Hints For A Successful Magic Performance

 To sum up applause, the bottom line is that it is a reward for a well rehearsed act and a job well done.
 It should not be taken for granted and the magician should find that if they have perfected their act well enough to genuinely earn the applause, that this should be an encouraging step for them

 Erm, This Wasn't In The Script !!

 There are times that things will not go 100% as planned.
-This is a fact of life and a successful act.will depend on the magician having some fast patter at hand, to make light of any messups in the performance.
-This patter can often win over an audience who are usually quite forgiving, realising that even magicians are human.
+This is a fact of life and a successful act.will depend on the magician having some fast patter at hand, to make light of any mess ups in the performance.
+This patter can often win over an audience who are usually quite forgiving, realizing that even magicians are human.

 Likewise, you will occasionally come across "hecklers" ( the name given to someone in your audience who continually interrupts your act by shouting out distracting comments).

 Here are a few ideas to use in your magic act